dnlow/gst-dashboard/README.md

 ## Setup

-1. `git clone git@github.com:frewsxcv/cfslo-incident-viewer.git`
+1. Clone the repository: `git clone git@github.com:frewsxcv/cfslo-incident-viewer.git`
-2. Create a PostGIS database
+2. Create a PostGIS database ([instructions from the PostGIS docs](http://postgis.refractions.net/documentation/manual-1.5/ch02.html#id2661925))
-3. Update 'settings\_template.py' to update database information and rename to 'settings.py'
-4. Run `python manage.py impor` on the data in cfslo-incident-viewer/data/
+3. Copy the file `settings\_template.py` in the `server` directory and name it `settings.py`
+4. Modify the database fields in `settings.py` to match the PostgreSQL + PostGIS database that was set up in Step 2
+4. Create the database tables: `python server/manage.py syncdb`
+5. Import the incident logs: `python server/manage.py import`

+## Running

-5. Start the Django server: `python manage.py runserver`
+Start the Django server: `python server/manage.py runserver`

 ## Commands